roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  ************

  (Author's Note: Part 3 coming very soon.
 And just a tease of what to expect...With Tom running out of ideas on how to make progress on his Mom, opportunity literally comes knocking at his door, giving Tom the chance to show what he's really capable of.)
-Report_Story #1